Compaction

 Compaction via policies

-- •Scoping to per-table, per-namespace, per-catalog, or organization-wide
+- •Scoping to per-table, per-namespace, or per-catalog

 - •Independent cron schedules and enable/disable toggles